-With the 2019 6th annual Quality Improvement and Patient Safety Conference, Nana Ekua Coleman, M.D., Ed.M. (photo above right), takes over as the Activity Director from Emily Sedgwick, M.D. (photo above left).
-Until this past Fall, Dr. Sedgwick had been the Chief Quality Officer of Faculty Group Practice and Medical Director of Breast Imaging at Baylor College of Medicine (BCM).
+With the 2019 BCM 6th Annual Quality Improvement and Patient Safety Conference, Nana Ekua Coleman, M.D., Ed.M. (photo above right), took over as the Activity Director from Emily Sedgwick, M.D. (photo above left).
+Until the past Fall, Dr. Sedgwick had been the Chief Quality Officer of Faculty Group Practice and Medical Director of Breast Imaging at Baylor College of Medicine (BCM).

 recruited Dr. Sedgwick in 2007 to lead its breast imaging program, she wanted

 to improve how the program’s patients were treated.
 Not being certain

 processes and outcomes, she began to learn about performance improvement,

 quality improvement, management skills, compliance, IT, CPT codes, and billing.

 She received formal training in the Intermountain Program, completed quality

 improvement courses at Harvard Business School, and was awarded the designation